pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install/5_ovf.md

-We provide a Cells Enterprise Appliance package that follows the OVF standard.
+The Cells Enterprise Appliance package follows the OVF standard.

 It is an up-to-date, ready to use out of the box CentOS 7 image preconfigured with MariaDB 10.4 and Cells Enterprise distribution.